mndillon/toki-pona-nanpa-linja-n/README.md

   - Positional decimal (**nanpa-linja-n** style) strings:
     - The speaker uses **nanpa-linja-n** digit names with concatenation and **-n** signalling the end of the string of digits
     - The speaker thinks: 78 = 7 followed by 8
-    - The speaker says (the way they think): pewin
+    - The speaker says (the way they think): peton
     - The listener recognises **nanpa-linja-n** semantics (since no word collision and syntax is consistent)
     - The listener understands: "78"
     - The listener may understand that "78" represents a numeric value, but that understanding is determined by context